NorthCarolinaRivalRobotics/s2-robot-code/README.md

 Due to the permissions needed for motor control the sudo is very important.

 At this point you should be able to drive the robot

+on the robot in 1 terminal run:

+`sudo uv run standalone_drivetrain.py`